 We tested the Motorola Edge with Android 12 and the light My UX skin onboard.
 It ran the July 1, 2022 security update and the March 1, 2022 Google Play system update.
 Motorola hasn’t been known for its update commitments, but the Edge (2022) feels like a step in the right direction.
 It’s tapped for three full Android updates (though one of them will be Android 13) and four years of security patches.
 Since launch, our Motorola Edge (2022) has received up to the August 2023 security patch, but it has yet to receive Android 13 while Android 14 is right around the corner.

 Like most phones — both budget-friendly and expensive — the Motorola Edge comes with very little in the box.
 You’ll find a USB-C cable with a SIM ejector tool and some essential paperwork, but you might notice changes to the box.
 The classic deep blue cardboard is gone in favor of a natural tan with soy-based ink details.
 This is Motorola’s first device to come in 100% plastic-free packaging, and it’s indicative of what the brand says is a larger shift toward sustainability.

 The Motorola Edge launched on T-Mobile on September 1, 2022, for a limited-time launch price of $498.
-It will also be available through retailers like Best Buy and Amazon unlocked for $599.
+It’s also available through retailers like Best Buy and Amazon unlocked for $599.
 If you’re interested, it’s best to adopt the Edge early, as the price for the unlocked model will temporarily start at $499.
-Other carriers including AT&T and US Cellular will also sell the phone but have yet to confirm pricing.
+Other carriers, including AT&T and UScellular, will also sell the phone but have yet to confirm pricing.
 A Verizon model with mmWave 5G support will also arrive later on, though again, we’ve yet to hear word on the price.